-Once upon a time, I was asked to perform on-the-spot at a bar in downtown Austin.
+Once upon a time, I had to perform on-the-spot at a bar in downtown Austin.
 I was completely unprepared, so I found a couple of rubber bands and passed them through each other as if by magic.

 I got a pretty decent response from the trick.

-So it might be surprising to hear that I think Youtube could be one of the best things to happen to magic.
+So it might be surprising to hear me say that Youtube could be one of the best things to happen to magic.
 How?
-Well, let’s step back for a moment and put Youtube and the Internet as a whole into a wider context.
+Well, let’s step back for a moment and think of Youtube and the Internet as a whole in a wider context.

-The greatest fear of many magicians is being exposed as a charlatan.
-How strange.
+Paradoxically, the greatest fear of many magicians is being exposed as a charlatan.

 It all started back in the year 1584, when a man named Scot decided that it would be a good idea to publish some of the magician’s secrets.
-It actually was a good idea—especially if you were a magician in 1584 and weren’t familiar with Paul Osborne’s Burned At The Stake Escape illusion.
+This was actually a great idea—especially if you were a magician in 1584 and wanted to avoid being burned at the stake.